 Rising Voices is a career accelerator and filmmaking mentorship program and we’re looking for candidates who are interested in advancing their career opportunities through mentorship and education.
 Candidates should demonstrate a strong passion for filmmaking, strong desire to learn and ability to collaborate, take instruction and accept feedback.
 Candidates must portray sustainable and ethical working practices.

 Rising Voices is subject to the following application materials:

 You must submit a complete and accurate application through the Hillman Grad website prior to the application deadline.
 All applications must be submitted no later than 11:59 p.m.
 Eastern Time on October 22, 2023 to be considered.

 Note: The screenplay does not have to be written by the applicant.
-If the script has been co-written or written by someone other than applicant, the writer must sign a release, which is submitted upon acceptance into the program.
+If the script has been co-written or written by someone other than the applicant, the writer must sign a release, which is submitted upon acceptance into the program.